sinedied/smoke/README.md

 If you prefer to migrate your existing mock files to the new ES module format, you can do so by updating the export syntax to use `export default` instead of `module.exports` in mock files and collections, and `export` the `before` and `after` hooks constant separately in hooks fles.

+> [!NOTE]
+> If you try to record new mocks into an existing collection in CommonJS format, the result will be saved into a new collection in ES modules format.

 ## Other mock servers

 If you cannot find what you need here, you might want to check out one of these other Node.js mock servers: